Joseph Delvey Jr PhD

 Training and Professional Experience

-I am one of the more experienced and qualified psychologists in clinical practice in Bucks County.
 My training occurred in a National Institute of Mental Health sponsored doctoral program in clinical psychology.

 I was on the faculty of Temple University Medical School prior to starting my private practice, where I trained psychiatry residents.

 I stay current with the field, and attend a wide range of professional conferences that match my diverse interests.
-These include behavioral/cognitive approaches to therapy, marriage and family therapy, sex therapy, psychopharmacology, and health psychology .
+These include behavioral/cognitive approaches to therapy, marriage and family therapy, sex therapy, psychopharmacology, and health psychology.

 Feel free to call me with your questions.
 I return calls the same day.
 Typically, I will see you and your partner on alternate weeks, sometimes more frequently during a crisis.
-I currently conduct sessions with teleconferencing.